 Credit Cards Payoff Calculator

-This calculator creates the most cost-efficient payback schedule for multiple credit cards using the Debt Avalanche method.
+This calculator creates a cost-efficient payback schedule for multiple credit cards using the Debt Avalanche method.
 To evaluate the repayment of a single credit card only, or for further information about credit cards and how they work, please visit our credit card calculator.

 Why Have More Than One Credit Card?

 Given a qualifying credit score, it is fairly common for people to have more than one credit card; in the U.S., Americans average more than 2 cards per person.
 There can be many reasons why it can be beneficial to have more than one, and some are listed below:

 - Multiple Perks—The main benefit of carrying multiple credit cards is that there are many different types with different benefits.
 Rewards credit cards that provide their users with different rewards like airline mileage, hotel bookings, or retail discounts based on spending.
 Balance-transfer credit cards that temporarily allow the incurrence of debt without interest, or business credit cards that help separate personal expenses from business ones for tax reasons, and much more.